messageformat/messageformat/README.md

-# pluralformat.js
+# messageformat.js

 The experience and subtlety of your program's text can be important.
-PluralFormat is a mechanism for handling both *pluralization* and *gender* in your applications.
+MessageFormat (PluralFormat + SelectFormat) is a mechanism for handling both *pluralization* and *gender* in your applications.
 It can also lead to much better translations, as it was built by [ICU](http://icu-project.org/apiref/icu4j/com/ibm/icu/text/PluralFormat.html) in 2007 to help solve those two problems for all known [CLDR](http://cldr.unicode.org/) languages - likely all the ones you care about.

 There is a good slide-deck on [Plural and Gender in Translated Messages](https://docs.google.com/present/view?id=ddsrrpj5_68gkkvv6hs) by Markus Scherer and Mark Davis.
 But, again, remember that many of these problems apply even if you're only outputting english.